uga-libraries/web-archiving/web_archiving_program.md

 # Roles and Responsibilities

+The administrator and crawlers make decisions about the program collectively, with input from departments that are considering web archiving in the future as appropriate.
+This includes managing use of the quota, deciding on the quota required for the next year, and changes to policies and procedures.

-The Head of Digital Stewardship serves as the administrator of the account and coordinates the program.
-A group composed of the account administrator and a representative from each department that is actively web archiving make decisions about the program, with input from departments that are considering web archiving in the future.
+* **Administrator:** The Head of Digital Stewardship serves as the administrator of the account and coordinates the program.
+They manage user accounts and onboard new users, oversee subscription renewals, facilitate communicate between users of Archive-It, and monitor the web archiving landscape to keep our policies and practices in line with professional best practices.
+Permissions in Archive-It: Administrator.

+* **Crawlers:** The primary users of the account.
+Their responsibilities include running test crawls, quality assurance, saving content to permanent collections, and creating metadata.
+Permissions in Archive-It: User.

+* **Testers:** Users who are considering adopting web archiving for their department.
+They can view crawl reports and private sites in the Wayback Machine.
+They may not save content to permanent collections.
+The administrator runs test crawls for them.
+Permissions in Archive-It: Contributor.

 <!-- Docs to Markdown version 1.0β19 -->